nteract/docs/content/contributor-guides/design-software.md

 +++
-title = "Design: Documenting Software Design Decisions" description = "Documentation for developers and designers when planning new features and functionality." hidden = true weight = 3
+title = "Design: Documenting Decisions" description = "Documentation for developers and designers when planning new features and functionality." hidden = false alwaysopen = true weight = 3
 +++